 Gussie graduated from San Francisco State University with a Masters Degree in Special Education and from Bates College with a Bachelor of Arts in Women’s Studies and Education.
-In her free time, Gussie enjoys baking, playing scrabble, making art work and playing in the yard with her kids.
+In her free time, Gussie enjoys baking, playing scrabble, making artwork, and playing in the yard with her kids.
 Gussie also has a very vibrant lay leadership life at her family’s synagogue, Congregation Shaarey Tikvah.

-Kim Farkas has taught at the Joseph and Florence Mandel Jewish Day School for the past 21 years as a Judaics Teacher from Early Childhood through fourth grade.
-Kim attended the University of Arizona and graduated in 1995 with a Bachelor’s Degree in Judaic Studies.
-She graduated from John Carroll University with a Master’s Degree in Education in 1998.
+Kim Farkas has taught at the Joseph and Florence Mandel Jewish Day School for over 20 years as a Judaics Teacher from Early Childhood through fourth grade.
+Kim attended the University of Arizona and graduated in 1995 with a Bachelor’s in Judaic Studies.
+She graduated from John Carroll University with a Master’s in Education in 1998.
 Kim spent a year studying at Niveh Yerushalayim.
 She is a past recipient of the Libby Braverman Award which recognizes significant contributions to Jewish education in Cleveland.
 Over the past 3 years, Kim has created a mini-Mussar (character development) program for children ages ten through high school.
 She started the program with six students and now have grown to four classes with more than 100 children.
-In her free time, Kim enjoys running.

-Seth Guren has been a teacher at the Joseph and Florence Mandel Jewish Day School for the past three years.
+Seth Guren has been a teacher at the Joseph and Florence Mandel Jewish Day School since 2016.
 Seth teaches technology/engineering, entrepreneurship, health, and creative minds.
 This year he has expanded his role and is the school’s Stem Coordinator.
 Seth graduated from The Ohio State University with a B.A. in History in 2003 and received his M.Ed. from John Carroll University in 2005.
 Seth’s teaching career began in the Beachwood school system as a substitute and a Special Education Assistant.
 During this time, Seth received his license in technology from Notre Dame College.
 After that, he went to Lorain City Schools and taught history.
 He then taught Social Studies for Ohio Virtual Academy and technology at Parma Community High School.
 Seth left Parma to help run a property management software company and go back to school to pursue his special education license.
 Seth has also coached numerous sports for Beachwood schools and taken various courses to continue his education.
 If Seth is not at school or coaching, he is playing or watching sports (with Caleb).
-Go Bucks, Go Browns, Go Cavs and Go Tribe.
+Go Bucks, Go Browns, Go Cavs, and Go Tribe.

 David Ianiro has been teaching Physical Education at the Joseph and Florence Mandel Jewish Day School since 2017.
 He graduated from Bluffton University in 2014 while majoring in Early Childhood Education and Child Development.
 During his tenure at Bluffton University, David was also a member of the baseball team for four years where he broke two school records as a pitcher.
 David has been a Sports Director at Beechmont Country Club’s Day Camp for the last eight years.
 In his free time, David enjoys watching sports, weight training, and watching movies.